yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/nav2.md

 weight: 5
 ---

-The launch files for NAV2 Integration are stored in `lgdxrobot2_bringup` package.
+The NAV2 integration launch files are located in the `lgdxrobot2_bringup` package.
+These files support various simulation and real-world navigation setups, including SLAM, localisation, and exploration.

 ## Examples

-Run SLAM in simulation
+Run SLAM in Simulation

 ```bash
 cd lgdx_ws